 Happy springtime!
-As foraging season approaches, I want to offer some important / straightforward advice that will keep you safe and happy and ensure that your foraging adventures are respectful to the plant life that you encounter.
+As wild edibles harvesting season approaches, I want to offer some important / straightforward advice that will keep you safe and happy and ensure that your foraging adventures are respectful to the plant life that you encounter.
 The following excerpt comes from my wild edibles book.
 Enjoy!

 Simple Rules for Foraging

 Did you know that donkeys kill more people than airplane crashes each year?
 On average, 100 people choke to death on ballpoint pens annually.
 Texting while driving killed 6,000 people in the United States alone in 2011.
 About 450 Americans will die this year by falling out of bed.
 Life is full of risks.
 Harvesting wild edibles presents some inherent dangers as well.
 Nature is unpredictable.
 Wild plants do not come with nutritional labels and should be approached with a degree of caution.
 But foraging is no more dangerous than the million other activities you engage in daily.
 If you are patient, attentive to your body, willing to educate yourself properly, and able to resist the temptation to eat everything you see, I’m confident that eating wild food will impose no major risk to you.
 Most of you will find foraging to be extremely pleasant, fun, and healthful.
 In this section, I would like to discuss a few simple guidelines that should be considered prior to eating new food, whether it is wild or not.
 Following these rules will greatly minimize your chances of experiencing any negative reactions.

 Don’t Eat Something If You Don’t Know What It Is